 His vision, leadership, perseverance, and attention to developing a clinical model that could be taught and practiced catalyzed a global movement that is transforming medical education and clinical practice for many thousands of clinicians, educators, students, and patients.
 In addition to a very long list of tangible contributions, Dr. Jones also urged that IFM bring a heart-centered focus not only to therapeutic partnerships between patients and clinicians, but among the many interactions with staff, faculty, advisors, thought-leaders, collaborating partners, and even adversaries.
 We have all been blessed and deeply moved by his presence, wisdom, counsel, and loving kindness.

-Today, alongside his continued work in his Ashland Family Practice Clinic, Dr. Jones has stepped into the role as IFM’s president emeritus and serves on the IFM Board of Directors.
+Today, while Dr. Jones has retired from clinical service, he maintains his role as IFM’s president emeritus and serves on the IFM Board of Directors.
 Dr. Jones is the recipient of the 1997 Linus Pauling Functional Medicine Award.
 He is the past president of PrimeCare and of the Independent Physician Association of Southern Oregon (IPASO), where he served for seven years representing physicians in the southern Oregon area.
 During the last six years, he has served as a scholar at the Institute for Integrative Health in Baltimore, Maryland.
 His project titles include “A Coherent Architecture for 21st-Century Clinical Practice and Medical Education” and “The Healing Relationship.”
 He also coauthored the research paper, “The Healing Journey.”
 Dr. Jones continues his commitment in expanded ways to further the Functional Medicine model in primary care medicine.